Last update: 18 November 2020

 When I wanted to combine a trip to Scotland with Iceland, the Faroe Islands were an enticing stopover along the route.
 Rather irregular ferry and flight schedules only allowed a 2-night stay.
 I was a bit apprehensive about the boat trip from Scotland, as the ocean can be quite turbulent along that route.
 But luckily the ferry sailed smoothly into Tórshavn, a charming little town full of colourful and grassy houses.
-And there are music café’s too 🙂
+There are some cozy music café’s too.

 Impressive mountains and weather systems